tlberg2/portfolio/claimsSim/README.md

 # Overview
-This project is a basic Frequency/Severity simulation and analyzer
+This project is a basic Frequency/Severity simulation and analyzer.
+You can use it to simulate and visualize basic claims data.

 ## Requirements
 - Microsoft Excel with VBA enabled
 - Mac
-    + Can't use another OS because the VBA that runs when the "Run Simulation" button is clicked uses the "AppleScriptTask" function to run an AppleScript file that runs the R script that generates the csv that the dashboard pulls data from
+    + Mac is required because the VBA that runs when the "Run Simulation" button is clicked uses the AppleScriptTask function to run an AppleScript file that runs an R script to generate the CSV data that populates the dashboard.
-        - Note: it seems like it's not too bad to add support to windows because there's the wscript thing that seems nicer than the applescript fxnality
-    + Note: I think it would work on windows if you didn't use the "Run Simulation" button
-        - You could run the R script separately, and then click "Data > Refresh All" to update all the data
-        - TODO: give an example for how to run the Rscript from the terminal

-## How to Use
-1. TODO: run the setup script.
-2. TODO: enter the settings in the "Settings" page.
-3. In the two tables in the top-left of the "Dashboard" sheet, choose which distribution parameters you want to use.
-4. Click **Run Simulation.**
-    - An R script will run to generate simulated claims data in a csv.
-    - PowerQuery will load the csv and clean it up so it's usable.
-5. Summary statistics and charts are shown using the data from the generated csv.
-6. (optional) Click **Generate PDF** to export the dashboard as a PDF.

 ## Dashboard Output
-There are 4 sections on the dashboard.
-The first is for user inputs, and the last three hold the following:
+There are 4 sections on the dashboard:
+- Inputs
+    - User-configurable distribution parameters for claim frequency and severity
 - Frequency
-    - Chart of the PDF
+    - Bar chart displaying the Probability Distribution Function (PDF) of claim counts per policy.
-    - Distribution summary
+    - Distribution Summary
-        + Note: "0-claim Policies" refers to the number of policies that had 0 claims
+        + Note: "0-claim Policies" refers to the number of policies that had 0 claims.
     - Percentiles
         + Note: users can change which percentiles are shown
 - Severity
-    - boxplot and empirical CDF charts
+    - boxplot and CDF (Cumulative Distribution Function) charts of claim amounts
     - Distribution summary
         + Note: the "Total Losses" statistic is the total claim amount across all policies
     - Largest claims
-        + This table holds the top 5 largest claims, along with their policy ID's and the date they occurred on
+        + This table holds the top 5 largest individual claims, along with Policy ID and Claim Date
     - Percentiles
         + Note: Users can change which percentiles are shown
 - Policy-Level Loss
-    - boxplot and empirical CDF charts
+    - Boxplot and CDF chart of total losses per policy.
     - Distribution summary
     - Top Policies by Loss Amount
         + This table holds the 5 policies with the highest total losses
     - Percentiles
         + Users can change which percentiles are shown

-- Export dashboard to PDF functionality
+## How to Use
+1. Run the setup script (claimsSim/setup.sh)
+    - The setup script copies an AppleScript (runRScript.scpt - the compiled version of runRScript.applescript) to a directory Excel looks in when the AppleScriptTask method is used in VBA.
+2. Open ClaimsAnalysis.xlsm
+    - Click "Enable Macros"
+    - Click "Enable Content" on the warning that says "Security Warning External Data Connections have been disabled"
+    - Launch the powerquery editor, click "Options", then under "Project" click "Privacy" and check "Allow combining data from multiple sources.
+This could expose sensitive or confidential data to an unauthorized person" and click "Okay"
+3. Go to the "Settings" sheet and:
+    - Update the Rscript path to be where Rscript is installed on your computer
+        - To find this, run ```which Rscript``` from your terminal
+        - If this returns "Rscript not found", then you'll need to install it (https://cran.r-project.org/bin/macosx/).
+Once it's installed, run ```which Rscript``` to see where Rscript is on your computer, and then update the "Rscript path" setting in the spreadsheet if it's different
+    - (Optional) Update the "Max Claim Amount" setting if you want to - this is just the policy limit for each claim - when the simulation is run and powerquery pulls in the claims data, it will cap claims with this amount
+    - The "Num Policies" setting is currently hardcoded in the simulation code, so this setting is not adjustable.
+Support for changing this might be added in the future.
+4. In the two tables in the top-left of the "Dashboard" sheet, choose your frequency and severity distribution parameters.
+5. Click **Run Simulation.**
+    - An R script will run to generate simulated claims data and save it to a csv.
+    - PowerQuery loads the csv and processes it so that the dashboard can use it.
+6. Summary statistics and charts are updated with the data from the generated csv.
+7. (Optional) Click **Generate PDF** to export the dashboard as a PDF.